arangodb/arangodb/Documentation/RefManual/JSModuleModules.md

 -------------------------------------------

 If you `require` a module, the path is normalized according the CommonJS rules and an absolute path is used to look up the module.
-Therefore, you should always use absolute paths when storing modules in the `_modules` collection.
+However, the leading `/` is omitted.
+Therefore, you should always use absolute paths without a leading `/` when storing modules in the `_modules` collection.

+For example, if you execute

+    require("./lib/../extra/world");

+within a module `com/example` the path used for look-up will be

+    com/example/extra/world

 Modules Cache{#JSModulesCache}
 ------------------------------